Omar El Kurdi

-Omar Ziad El Kurdi (عمر زياد الكردي; born 19 October 1992) is a Lebanese footballer who plays as a winger or full-back for club Bourj.
+Omar Ziad El Kurdi (عمر زياد الكردي; born 19 October 1992) is a Lebanese footballer who plays as a winger or full-back for club Ittihad Haret Naameh.

 Club career

 Coming through the youth system, El Kurdi began his senior career at Lebanese Premier League club Safa, playing 110 league games and scoring nine goals.
 He helped his side win two league titles, one FA Cup, one Elite Cup, and one Super Cup.

 On 16 July 2020, El Kurdi joined Nejmeh for a fee of around £L175 million.
 He initially retired on 26 August 2021, aged 28, but returned to Nejmeh's squad the following month.
 In August 2022, El Kurdi joined Sagesse on a free transfer.

+In August 2026, El Kurdi joined Ittihad Haret Naameh.

 Style of play

 El Kurdi mainly plays as a winger, but can also play as a full-back or midfielder.